spacetimeengineer/mupy/README.md

 I use a utility called ImageMagick and you can learn more about it from Bryan Duxbury's Blog at https://bryanduxbury.com/2014/01/16/creating-animated-gifs-from-openscad/.

 ### Modifying generated code
+Feel free to modify any scad code for whatever reason you see fit (typically position, angle orother  parameterization) since it is easy enough to regenerate.
+Keep in mind that the hashes in the filename(s) will change.

 # 3D Printing